 Turn off your computer and monitor.

-Tip: Don't be fooled by screen "savers".
-With the new technology present in computer monitors, they do not save anything and end up wasting electricity.
+Tip: Don't be fooled by screen "savers."
+With the new technology present in computer monitors, they do not save anything and waste electricity.

 Unplug your chargers.